jquery/jquery-mousewheel/README.markdown

 # jQuery Mouse Wheel Plugin

-A jQuery plugin that adds cross-browser mouse wheel support.
+A [jQuery](http://jquery.com/) plugin that adds cross-browser mouse wheel support.

 In order to use the plugin, simply bind the `mousewheel` event to an element.
 It also provides two helper methods called `mousewheel` and `unmousewheel` that act just like other event helper methods in jQuery.
 The event callback receives three extra arguments which are the normalized "deltas" of the mouse wheel.

-Here is an example of using both the bind and helper method syntax.
+Here is an example of using both the bind and helper method syntax:

 ```js
 // using bind